hpssjellis/j-ellis-geneva-2026-ai-for-good-conference-presentation/backups/plan09.md

 I want to start with a story from my robotics class.

 A three-person team was falling apart over their final project, a robot arm with IoT sensors and a tiny vision ML loop.
-The leader was brilliant.
+The leader was capable.
 The pre-engineer was meticulous.
 And yet the system kept failing, working one moment, collapsing the next.

 Beside them stood the third student.
 Quiet.
 Barely passing the course.